This page contains information about the political and management structure of Council, and how these work together.

 Has been with Council since January 2006.
 His qualifications include a Bachelor of Commerce from the University of Auckland (1983) and an MBA (with Distinction) from the City University of London Business School (1999).

-Focusing on cross-Council matters for governance, audit, risk, Maori and strategy.
+Focusing on cross-Council matters for governance, internal audit, risk, legal, Maori and strategy.

 General Manager - Community